Q-Technologies/puppet-central_auth/README.md

 ```
 # This defaults to false if not specified
 central_auth::enable_pam_access: true
+# This defaults to true if not specified - required for PAM access to work reliably
+central_auth::manage_pam_files: true
 # Restrict access to the system by AD/LDAP/local group
 central_auth::pam::allowed_groups:
   - unix_admins